Anton J. Kuzel, M.D.

 EPID 603.
 Public Health Policy and Politics.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
+Prerequisite: EPID 580 or permission of instructor.
 Provides an understanding of the public health policy development process, the influence of politics and special interest groups on this process, and current governmental policies for the provision of major public health services.
 The legislative process is a major focus of the course.

 EPID 604.
 Principles of Environmental Health.
 3 Hours.